elizacodes/Portfolio/README.md

 Hi there, my name is Eliza Angela Diaz and I have a ton of hobbies.

 I am currently working as a Quantitative Analyst (Data Scientist) in data science and analytics at **Bank Of America**.
 At the same time, I am undertaking a part-time **Bachelor's in Computer Science** at Colorado State University Global and studying for various certifications along the way, such as the Google Cloud Machine Learning Engineer exam.

+## 📖 Education

+- **Harper College** (Aug 2017 - May 2021)
+  - Associate's in Science, Computer Science
+  - Associate's in Arts, Computer Science

+- Colorado State University Global (March 2023 - Present)
+  - Bachelor's in Computer Science
+  - Computer Programming Certificate

 ## 💻 Professional Experience